Coronavirus: German slaughterhouse outbreak crosses 1,000 | DW | 20.06.2020

 Read more: How does Germany's meat industry work?

-A quarantine has been ordered for all 6,500 workers — most of them from Romania and Bulgaria — and managers at the facility and more than 3,000 workers have been tested so far.
+A quarantine has been ordered for all 6,500 staff — most of them from Romania and Bulgaria who lived in cramped company-provided accommodation.
+More than 3,000 workers have been tested so far.

-A mass screening for COVID-19 went ahead at the site on Saturday and some 40 German soldiers have been brought in to assist with documentation and contact tracing, said according to Bundeswehr spokesperson Uwe Kort.
+A mass screening for COVID-19 went ahead at the site on Saturday and some 40 German soldiers were brought in to assist with documentation and contact tracing, said according to Bundeswehr spokesperson Uwe Kort.

-The soldiers speak eastern-European languages, said Kort, in order to explain the process to the employees.
+The soldiers were picked because they speak eastern-European languages, said Kort, and can more easily explain the testing process to the workers.

-Some employees working at the plant are still able to travel to work from home under a so-called "working quarantine."

-Despite the increased testing program, authorities have reported difficulties gathering the addresses of employees.
+Despite the increased testing program, authorities have reported difficulties gathering the addresses of staff.

-On Friday morning, addresses of around 30% of the employees were still missing, forcing authorities to gain access to the Tönnies personal files on the night from Saturday to Sunday.
+On Friday morning, addresses of around 30% of the workers were still missing, forcing authorities to gain access to Tönnies' personnel files.

-"The trust that we have in Tönnies is zero, I must state that clearly," said Adenauer, responding to events.
+"The trust that we have in Tönnies is zero, I must state that clearly," said Adenauer, responding to the difficulties faced by officials.

 A regional lockdown

-Armin Laschet, the state premier for North Rhine-Westphalia – the state where the plant is based – said he believes the outbreak can still be contained through a localized quarantine.
+Armin Laschet, the state premier of North Rhine-Westphalia – the state where the plant is located – said he believes the outbreak can still be contained through a localized quarantine.

 "Should this change, a comprehensive lockdown in the region may also become necessary," said Laschet on Friday in Düsseldorf.

-The outbreak is one of several reported at German meat-processing plants.
-As a result, living and working conditions for employees in the sector have come under increased scrutiny.
+The outbreak is one of several reported at German meat-processing plants over the past two months.
+As a result, living and working conditions for employees in the sector— which are often cramped and unsanitary — have come under increased scrutiny.

 kmm/mm (AP, dpa)